 The shelter is a dangerous place for kittens: there are too many endemic diseases for their immature immune systems.

-Laura, another volunteer, told us that it while it would be relatively easy to find good homes for the cute kittens, it was decidedly more difficult to rehome the old and sick cats who in any case, she said, were better off at the shelter where they are assured expert care and attention.
+Volunteers told us that it while it would be relatively easy to find good homes for the cute kittens, it was decidedly more difficult to rehome the old and sick cats who in any case, they say, are better off at the shelter where they are assured expert care and attention.

 How can I volunteer at the cat sanctuary?